webmaster442/EngineerCalc/DynamicEvaluator/Doc.md

 * value

     The input value for which to calculate the tangent.
 Can be a double, a Complex number, or any type that can be converted to double.

+# ToBin

+Converts an integer to its binary representation string.

+`tobin(number)`

+## Parameters

+* number

+    An input integer number that will be converted to its binary representation

+# ToHex

+Converts an integer to its hexadecimal representation string.

+`ToHex(number)`

+## Parameters

+* number

+    An input integer number that will be converted to its hexadecimal representation